 - Bend knees to a 45-degree angle and lean over, keeping your head up.

-- Grip your dumbbells (or dumbbell alternative) with palms just outside knees and facing each other.
+- Grip your dumbbells (or kettlebells) with palms just outside knees and facing each other.

 - Pull dumbbells up and in until they almost reach your chest, then repeat.